ImperialCollegeLondon/epidemia/README.md

 ================

-The epidemia package allows researchers to flexibly specify and fit Bayesian epidemiological models in the style of Flaxman et al. (2020).
+The epidemia package allows researchers to flexibly specify and fit Bayesian epidemiological models in the style of [Flaxman et al. (2020)](https://www.nature.com/articles/s41586-020-2405-7).
-The package leverages R’s formula interface to paramaterize the time-varying reproduction rate in terms of arbitrary covariates.
+The package leverages R’s formula interface to paramaterize the time-varying reproduction number in terms of arbitrary covariates.
-Multiple countries/states can be modelled simultaneously with multilevel models.
-The design of the package has been inspired by, and has borrowed from, the rstanarm package (Goodrich et al. 2020). epidemia uses rstan (Stan Development Team 2020) as the backend for fitting models.
+Multiple countries/states can be modelled simultaneously with hierarchical models.
+The design of the package has been inspired by, and has borrowed from, the [rstanarm](https://mc-stan.org/rstanarm/) package (Goodrich et al. 2020). epidemia uses [RStan](https://mc-stan.org/rstan/) (Stan Development Team 2020) as the backend for fitting models.
 The primary model fitting function in epidemia is `epim`.

-Please see [here](/vignettes/introduction.pdf) for a demonstration on how to use the package.
+[Our vignettes](/vignettes/introduction.pdf) demonstrate how to use the package.

 # Example Usage